worlickwerx/pi-cluster-two/README.md

 * read X-CAN address from DIN backplane.
 * answer CAN queries

-The Pi itself also gets a CAN interface through a [MCP2515 SPI CAN controller](http://www.microchip.com/wwwproducts/en/en010406) and reads the L-CAN and X-CAN addresses via GPIO.
+The Pi itself also gets a L-CAN interface through a [MCP2515 SPI CAN controller](http://www.microchip.com/wwwproducts/en/en010406) and reads the L-CAN and X-CAN addresses via GPIO.

-The Eurocard plugs into a DIN backplane which supplies power and interconnects the CAN endpoints.
+The Eurocard plugs into a DIN backplane which supplies power and interconnects L-CAN endpoints.